openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility.rst

          :language: cpp
          :fragment: [add_frontend_extension]

 The Python API now supports the implementation of custom OpenVINO operations, allowing for direct integration within Python code.
-If a custom operation is implemented in C++ and loaded as a shared library, Python can also reference this operation through frontend mapping extensions.
-This provides flexibility for developers to implement custom operations in either Python or C++.
 Even if custom OpenVINO operation is implemented in C++ and loaded into the runtime by a shared library, there is still no way to add a frontend mapping extension that refers to this custom operation.
 In this case, use C++ shared library approach to implement both operations semantics and framework mapping.

 Python can still be used to map and decompose operations when only operations from the standard OpenVINO operation set are used.